 Child dignity, safety and well-being are paramount.
 When working with schools and other organisations our first point of contact is the site's designated person for child protection whenever possible, however we retain our responsibility to report concerns.
 We strive to use clinical judgment and are aware that some indicators of possible neglect or abuse (e.g., changes in behaviour for example) are also commonly seen in some medical conditions and various disabilities.

 Our staff have been police vetted and all staff have clear records.

 Our full policy can be found here and is typically updated in January

 We aim to use common sense and balance a need for safety with adventure, fun, sensory needs and reasonable risks taking during play.
 You can find our current policy or online here

 Clinical information shared during assessments and treatment sessions is treated as confidential, with the following exceptions:

 - When required by a court of law, and

-- In cases of suspected neglect or abuse.
+- In cases of suspected neglect or abuse

-I also share relevant clinical anecdotes, stripped of all identifying information, in the following situations:
+We also share relevant clinical anecdotes, stripped of all identifying information, in the following situations:

 On this website, including the blog, only photos that capture positive moments in a respectful manner are included.
-Identifiable photos are only posted with the express, written permission of clients or their parents.
+Identifiable photos are only posted with the expressed, written permission of clients or their parents.
 Unidentifiable photos in which a client's face is obscured due to camera focus, angle, and/or image size are only used if permission has previously been given for educational purposes.